boostercloud/docs-site/source/includes/_00-overview.md

 data definition language.

 Entities are the central part of your domain.
 They are a representation of your event stream at some point in time.

 You specify the fields of your entity as all the important things that will be generated from your events.
+Then you change those fields as events occur.

-No alien libraries, no need about thinking in the state of the database, just plain TypeScript and some cool decorators.
+No alien libraries, no need to think about state of the database, just plain TypeScript and some cool decorators.

-Database failure?
-Don't fret!
-The entities will be regenerated from the events.

 On top of that, Entities serve as automatic snapshots, so your app is very fast!